top of page

 DSC08467.JPG

 We want all children to grow up healthy, happy, safe, and able to manage the challenges and opportunities of modern Britain.
-That is why, from September 2021, all primary age children will be taught Relationships and Health Education within PSHE.
+That is why, from September 2021, all primary age children have been taught Relationships and Health Education within PSHE.

 These subjects are designed to equip your child with knowledge to make informed decisions about their wellbeing, health and relationships as well as preparing them for a successful adult life.
 The world for all young people looks very different from the way it did 20 years ago when this curriculum was last updated – these changes bring the content into the 21st century, so that it is relevant for your child.